Accessing X-Function

 // prepare worksheet for hierarchical report tree

-DWORD dwNewLayerBits = WP_SHEET_HIERARCHY | CREATE_NO_DEFAULT_TEMPLATE | WP_SHEET_THIN_COL_HEADERS | WP_SHEET_MAIN_NAN_AS_BLANK;
+DWORD dwNewLayerBits = WP_SHEET_HIERARCHY | CREATE_NO_DEFAULT_TEMPLATE | WP_SHEET_THIN_COL_headERS | WP_SHEET_MAIN_NAN_AS_BLANK;

 nLayer = wksPage.AddLayer((LPCSTR)NULL, dwNewLayerBits);